maxlath/maxlath.github.io/projects/time-capsule/content.md

   <li>Comes with (poor) time-traveling jokes</li>
 </ul>

-Sending links to your past self isn't possible yet, but could come in a future version.
-It might be a premium feature reserved to <a href="https://liberapay.com/maxlath" title="Make recurrent donations on Liberapay">generous donators</a>.
+Sending links to your past self isn't possible yet, but could come as a premium feature in a future version.

 <h3>Advices to keep it sane</h3>
 <ul class="bullet-list">